bluefireteam/bitmap/README.md

 Check the [example app](https://github.com/renancaraujo/bitmap), where the transformations are applied through the compute function.

 **Important: it is noticed that the performance increases a lot when using release mode on your Flutter App**

-### Dart FFI

-The capability of calling a `c` (or `c++`) function from dart can help us a lot in getter better performance times.

-**Status**: [The FFI is still in development](https://dart.dev/guides/libraries/c-interop), and there is no optimal way to pass a list to a `c` function.
-So the time we gain in teh pixel computation we lose when putting every pixel on a pointer.

-All Bitmap FFI experiments are being tested in [this branch](https://github.com/renancaraujo/bitmap/pull/4).

 ## Apps using it (only one for now)